 You don’t need fancy equipment to take nice photos, although admittedly it sometimes helps.
 If you want to explore photography but can’t afford an upgrade, that’s perfectly okay.
 Even mobile phone photos can be awesome.
 Play around and keep developing your eye and your photography techniques.
 Even with fancy equipment, the trusty old iPhone still gets a work out for opportunity shots.
 It’s chock full of dog photos.
 Lugging heavy camera gear is reserved for special outings, and without the convenience of mobile phone photos, we would have missed out on so many great photos with our boys, including this favourite photo of our dogs on the beach.
 The same is true for editing.
 Programs like Photoshop are excellent, but expensive.
 We use Adobe Photoshop for all DSLR edits, but confess to still loving the quick ease of Picasa (old copy, no longer available) for making colleges for the blog.
 Test drive some of the free software and apps for features you like.

 Explore the Blog for Photography Projects and Inspiration

 You can find all of the photography related posts in our blog archives under the Photography archive tag.
-This is mostly DIYs with photos, as we don’t post a lot of dedicated photography content here at Dalmatian DIY.
+This is mostly photo-related DIYs as we don’t post a lot of dedicated photography content here at Dalmatian DIY.
 We also have a board on Pinterest dedicated to pet-related photography with all sorts of inspiration, tips, and and resources.
 And don’t be shy to drop a picture of your pet into our social media comments and replies sometimes, too.
 We love seeing photos of our followers and furfriends all around the world.